 The Utah-Idaho Central Railroad: Northern Utah’s Interurban Experience is complete and published live on Utah State University’s online collection of digital exhibits.
-You can view the exhibit through the hyperlink on the above text or by using the following URL: http://exhibits.usu.edu/exhibits/show/uicrailroad.
+Please click here to view the exhibit.

 The Canals of Providence City exhibit explores the history of the canals which have carried water to Providence City, Utah, since its founding in 1859.